GAIA-UNIL/G2S/docs/installation/cluster.md

 If you are lucky you may be able to keep the server running all the time on the front node.
 Then ....

-You can try to run server in demons -d, if it's authorized.
+You can try to run the server in daemon mode with `-d`, if it is authorized.
 So you can always cut the connection even if you submit one million tasks at the same time.

 Then... if you’re even luckier you can open a port on the front node (here 8128).
 Don't hesitate to ask the support if they can do this favor for you.
 If you can, 1) invest in a good bottle of wine for the support department, 2) If you are that lucky you should play lottery!

-So, once the port is open and the server are executed as a deamon, you can close all connections, and simply put the address of the front node in each call to g2s '-sa',clusterAddress
+So, once the port is open and the server is executed as a daemon, you can close all connections, and simply put the address of the front node in each call to g2s '-sa',clusterAddress

 ## How to efficiently use it

 Once the server runs on the front node use '‑submitOnly','‑statusOnly' and '‑waitAndDownload' to manage your computations.
-The G2S server is coming with its own submission queue and dependency manager.
+The G2S server comes with its own submission queue and dependency manager.
 Because the dependencies are unknown, each job runs sequentially by default.
-To over pass this limitation we can simply specify dependency as :'‑after',0, so each job can start in parallel.
+To bypass this limitation we can simply specify dependency as :'‑after',0, so each job can start in parallel.

 A standard job submission should look like id=g2s(... usualParameter,'‑statusOnly','‑after',0). and to get the final result sim=g2s('‑waitAndDownload',id)